 When the 400 strong Yazidi population – who had been a particularly integral part of our community centre project – left Nea Kavala in August and were taken to Serres camp, 120km away, both parties were keen to continue collaborating.
 So we immediately established a sister project and since then we have focussed on providing them with English language classes, activities and self-study material.

 This was initially carried out as a mobile team, travelling to Serres camp twice a week.
-Later, when they were evacuated from their tents in the winter and taken to hotel accommodation in a different town, we set up there and established daily English classes at a ‘pop-up learning cafe’.
-This project, still functioning collaboratively, continues to go from strength to strength.
+Later that year, they were evacuated from their tents in the winter and taken to hotel accommodation in a different town, and we set up there and established daily English classes at a ‘pop-up learning cafe’.
+These daily classes have moved once again as the Yazidis returned to their original but upgraded camp in Serres at the end of March 2017.
+Our access to the camp has not been renewed, but we currently run lessons from a local park.